crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 ![identify-slowest-application-flows]({{ site.baseurl }}/assets/structured-logging-in-aspnet-core-using-serilog-and-seq/12-identify-slowest-application-flows.png)

 The first result (deleting a database row) has a rather unusual execution time (more than 70 seconds), so the developer should start improving the performance of the application by focusing first on optimizing this application flow.
-(Well, this execution time is mostly due to debugging a test method on my machine, but *that* developer doesn't know this)
+(Well, this execution time is mostly due to debugging a test method on my machine, but *that* developer doesn't know this yet)

 <h2 id="references">References</h2>